-Anniversary of mysterious parade of meteors | EarthSky.org
+EarthSky | Great Meteor Procession 110 years ago

+An odd and still-unexplained parade of meteors on this date dazzled viewers in Canada, the northeastern United States and ships in the Atlantic all the way down to Brazil.
+The origin of the event called the Great Meteor Procession of 1913, after more than a century, is still unknown.

+This procession of meteors was unlike other meteor showers, where zippy streaks of light all radiate outward from a single point.
+The February 9, 1913, meteors appeared to cross the sky in formation, on nearly identical paths.
+Their pace across the sky was stately and measured.

 Today in science: February 9, 1913.
-An odd and still-unexplained parade of meteors on this date dazzled viewers in Canada, the northeastern United States, and ships in the Atlantic all the way down to Brazil.
-The event is usually known by the name the Great Meteor Procession of 1913, and after more than a century, its origins are still unknown.
+An odd & unexplained parade of meteors on this date dazzled viewers in Canada, the US, & ships in the Atlantic all the way to Brazil.
+The event is usually known by the name the Great Meteor Procession of 1913, & its origins are still unknown. pic.twitter.com/86HdyEkKkD

-This procession of meteors was unlike other meteor events, where zippy streaks of light all radiate outward from a single point.
-The February 9, 1913, meteors appeared to cross the sky in formation, on nearly identical paths.
-Their pace across the sky was described as stately and measured.

-Another difference between your average meteor and the 1913 procession was that normal meteors tend to plunge into Earth’s atmosphere and vaporize due to friction with the air.
+There was another difference between your average meteor and the 1913 procession.
+Normal meteors tend to plunge into Earth’s atmosphere and vaporize due to friction with the air.
 Meteors in annual showers last only seconds.
 The 1913 meteors appeared to travel almost horizontally, nearly parallel to the Earth’s surface, and thus they remained visible to a single observer for about a minute, and the entire procession took several minutes to pass by.

-Plus, rumblings and other strange sounds were reported, suggesting the 1913 meteors could have been relatively close to Earth when they disintegrated.
+Plus, observers reported rumblings and other strange sounds, suggesting the 1913 meteors could have been relatively close to Earth when they disintegrated.

-EarthSky lunar calendars are back in stock!
+EarthSky 2023 lunar calendars are in stock!
 We’re guaranteed to sell out – get one while you can.

 Some astronomers later concluded that – because all sightings of the meteor procession occurred along a great circle arc – the source had been a small, short-lived natural satellite of Earth – a temporary second moon.
 Other theories attempted to prove there was a radiant point for this shower, just as for any ordinary meteor shower.